-Supreme Court and Tariffs — Two Updates, Somewhat Related — Decision Soon, but Uncertain.
+Supreme Court and Tariffs — Updates — Decision Soon, but Uncertain.

 Two recent updates.
 One, a recent New York Times study has concluded that the federal appeals judges nominated by Trump have overwhelmingly voted for him to overrule lower court judges.
-Second, the Supreme Court has not yet ruled in the pending case concerning Trump’s reciprocal tariffs, but he continues to threaten disaster, if the court does not overrule the lower courts.
+Second, the Supreme Court has not yet ruled in the pending case concerning Trump’s reciprocal tariffs, but he continues to threaten disaster (Greenland and the use of other statutory authorities).
+If Trump loses, he has other statutory provisions he can utilize — but they are more restrictive and require administration studies and actions.

 To me, the suspicion is that the Supreme Court, may well overrule the lower courts.
 We’ll see soon enough ………….